devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 # 300-Testing

-  - Keep it stupid so you don’t need to test it
+## Unit Tests in Dart using the BLoC Pattern

-  - ## Unit Tests in Dart using the BLoC Pattern
+Keep it stupid so you don’t need to test it

 # 400-Conventions